 The spine is made up of nerves.
 These nerves allow your brain to send signals to your body.
 A spinal cord injury can be very serious and life-altering.
 Back injuries can be quite severe as well.
 But, injuries to the spinal column itself can lead to paralysis or partial paralysis and can affect your bodily functions and your daily life.

 If your spinal cord injury was caused by someone else’s negligence, then you deserve full and maximum compensation for the harm that has befallen you.
 Not only will you need this compensation in order to pay for care and adapt to your injury, but you also deserve it because someone else’s careless actions led you into these tragic circumstances.
-To find out if you have a claim and how our experienced Mobile attorneys can fight on your behalf, please call Long & Long, Attorneys at Law, at (251) 432-2277.
+To find out if you have a claim and how our experienced Alabama attorneys can fight on your behalf, please call Long & Long, Attorneys at Law, at (251) 432-2277.

 Types of Spinal Cord Injuries